PavanRangani/docs/docs/prd/limited-partnership/activity-task.md

 - Task name will be set to this format: `{Capital Call name} | {Fund Name}`
 - System will set the `Start Date` of task same as the Activity `Issue Date`.
 - For `Cash Distribution` & `Stock Distribution` template, task due date will be set using the task's `Start Date`.
 - Task Source will set to `Email` for System template.
+- For capital call tasks,
+    - If template has `Client Associate-Money Movement` sub-tasks, system will prefill the `From`, `To` & `Amount` based on Capital call or Wire Instruction details.
 - System will add a note with each task with the below information.
     - {Activity Type} Details - Shows type in bold
         - Issue date: {Issue date of the Activity}